vcarl/blog/src/pages/optimizing-docker.md

 The real-world Dockerfile I've been referencing is a single-page application, and thus is served by nginx.
-A straightforward way to configure a docker image for this would be to start `FROM nginx`, install node, yarn, and all the other tools needed to build it.
+A straightforward way to configure a docker image for this would be to start `FROM nginx`, install node, yarn, and all the other tools needed to build it, then copy the resulting files to nginx's content root.

-However this leads to an inefficiency: node, yarn, even my `node_modules`, _aren't used by the final image_.
-It's compiiled into static html, js, and css.
+However this leads to an inefficiency: node, yarn, even my `node_modules`, _aren't used by nginx_.
+It's compiled into static html, js, and css.
 The rest of those tools and resources are now wasted space.
 Worse, it's a potential security risk!
 The running server, rather than only having exactly what it needs to execute the production environment, has multiple tools for installing and running external code.
 (I'll admit to not knowing a precise exploit — security isn't my specialization — but excluding unnecessary tools reduces the attack surface)

-Docker lets us address that with a feature known as "multi-stage builds".
+Docker lets us address that with a feature known as "multi-stage builds."
 We can name intermediate images used to run our build, then extract resources for consumption in a later (more narrowly scoped) image.